 3 Ways to Improve Accounting by Using QuickBooks Classes

-Most often, you use the QuickBooks chart of accounts to achieve the level of financial granularity required for your accounting.
+Most often, you use the QuickBooks chart of accounts and its lists of income and expense categories and buckets for assets, liabilities, and owner’s equity to achieve the level of financial granularity required for your accounting.
 But sometimes, using QuickBooks classes is the only way for you to gain richer data — perhaps in situations such as these:

 To support DPAD accounting

 For realty investments

 For ABC analysis

 Use QuickBooks classes for DPAD

 The DPAD (domestic production activities deduction) is a big deduction for some small businesses.
 You should know more about this tax loophole if you’re operating a manufacturing business or one of the other businesses that the U.S. Congress allows to use the tax loophole (including engineering and architectural firms, construction companies, oil and gas producers, and so forth).

 Without getting too far into the weeds, the DPAD loophole lets you take a “fake” deduction equal to nine percent of your profit earned in manufacturing stuff.
 For example, if your business made $200,000 by manufacturing stuff, you can cut nine percent of this, or $18,000, from your taxable income.